What Is Trauma? Understanding How the Body Learns to Cope

 The moment passes, but the adaptation remains.

-Trauma is what the body had to do when there was no support.
+That is trauma.
+Not what happened.
+What the body had to do when there was no support.

 How the body learns trauma responses